How to Grow Mushrooms at Home: The Beginner's Guide

 1. Humidity

 Mushrooms are made up of around 90% water, so they like a LOT of humidity.
-Whilst they grow they should be placed away from strong drafts that could dry them out.
-Most growers will also invest in a spray bottle and mist their mushrooms multiple times daily.
+Therefore, it’s important to make sure that they are placed away from strong drafts that could dry them out.
+Most growers will also invest in a spray bottle and mist their growing mushrooms multiple times daily.

 2. Air Exchange